Semi-device-independently characterizing quantum temporal correlations

 \textit{{Quantum upper bounds on temporal Bell inequalities.}} To demonstrate that the IMMs provide a proper characterization, we first show that the IMMs can be used to compute an upper bound on the maximal quantum violation of a temporal Bell inequality.
+This result is also crucial from the practical point of view since we have to make sure that the temporal Bell inequality used for certifying non-classicality (i.e., a nonmacrorealistic dynamics~\cite{Emary2013}) provides different bounds for quantum and classical models.
 To simplify the problem, we consider the temporal \emph{Clauser-Horne-Shimony-Holt} (CHSH) scenario~\cite{Clauser69,Brukner2004,Zela2007,Fritz2010}, i.e., the scenario with binary settings and outcomes.
 The generalization to arbitrary scenarios can be straightforwardly obtained.
 The temporal CHSH inequality is written as

 where $\langle A_x B_y\rangle:=P(a=b|x,y)-P(a\neq b|x,y)$.
-The bound with the value of $2$ is obtained from the so-called \emph{macroscopic realistic model}~\cite{Emary2013,Vitagliano2022}.
-As been known, the inequality can be violated since quantum physics does not admit a macroscopic realistic model.
-An quantum upper bound on the inequality can be computed via the \emph{semi-definite program} (SDP)~\cite{BoydBook} $\max\{ K_{\rm CHSH}\vert \chi_{a|x}\succeq 0,~\forall a,x\}.$ The solution gives us the value of $4$, \je{the maximal algebraic value}.
-This coincides with one of results in Ref.~\cite{Hoffmann2018}, which states that any correlation admitting the arrow of time can always be realized by quantum theory~\cite{FN1}.
-Even when we consider the dimensional constraint, the tight quantum upper bound on $K_{\rm CHSH}$ is still $4$ and can be computed by the SDP
+The bound with the value of $2$ is obtained from the so-called \emph{macrorealistic model}~\cite{Emary2013,Vitagliano2022}.
+As been known, the inequality can be violated since quantum physics does not admit a macrorealistic model.
+An quantum upper bound on the inequality can be computed via \emph{semi-definite programming}~\cite{BoydBook}

-It is easy to find a quantum realization to achieve the bound, therefore the bound is tight.
-It is interesting to note that if we further restrict Bob's POVMs to be rank $1$ and solve the SDP